 1.Manually type code in your files.
 As you type, content assist will suggest code options according to the context of the code.

-2.You can select a required code string to quickly insert it into your script.
-If the Content Assist window does not pop up automatically, press Ctrl+Space.
+2.You can select a required code string to quickly insert it into your script. therefore if the Content Assist window does not pop up automatically, press Ctrl+Space.

 5.Rename Elements (Refactoring)